 (don’t) look down: 512 discarded cigarette boxes

-music in the video is by jon wolper (of they danced like programmed angels). the title was inspired by a suggestion from my cousin-in-law, andrew joffe (of joffco). to all my friends who had to walk anywhere with me for the past 4 months, i'm sorry i made you stop every time we saw a cigarette box so that i could take a picture. but thank you.
+Music in the video is by Jon Wolper (of They Danced Like Programmed Angels).
+The title was inspired by a suggestion from my cousin-in-law, Andrew Joffe (of joffco).
+To all my friends who had to walk anywhere with me during that 4 month period, I'm sorry I made you stop every time we saw a cigarette box so that I could take a picture.
+But thank you.

 512 is a completely random number;

 the boxes are in no particular order;